Welcome

 Patricia

-I also answer all the queries arising from e-mails, issue the notices and organise the rota, as well as preparing the church for worship and tidy up afterwards.
+I also answer all the queries arising from e-mails, issue the notices and organise the rota.

 Nigel